zarmars/dotfiles/README.md

 ## Description
 This is a repo contain my config file.
 Currently only the vim config file is included.
-Some other configuration file may be added in the future.
+Some other configuration files may be added in the future.
 ***
 ## How to configure vim